 According to Architecture 2030, embodied carbon represents one-quarter of annual building sector emissions, an impact that is only growing as operational energy efficiency increases.
 Between 2020-2050, about half of total carbon emissions of global construction will be attributed to embodied carbon since the impacts of building materials are locked in place as soon as a building is built.

 Which building materials have the worst impact?

-Per HBN, the USA and China account for more than half of the world’s PVC and Chlorine production.
+Per HBN, the US and China account for more than half of the world’s PVC and chlorine production.
 A more staggering number is that 70% of PVC from these factories is manufactured for use in building products.
 Here, we have a very clear link between PVC and building materials and their supply chain impact on vulnerable communities.

 What can you do?

 The first step is to start the conversation.
 Your project teams, including clients, consultants and coworkers, are likely unaware of the scope and severity of the social injustices related to building products.
 Build on this awareness by asking for transparency when you talk to your product reps and manufacturers.
 Does the manufacturer know what the workers’ rights and fenceline community impacts are all the way down their supply chains?
 What are their companies and suppliers doing to decrease community and environmental impacts?
 Is the air and water leaving their factories free of toxins?
 Have they confirmed that there is no slavery or child labor in their supply chains?